zevv/npeg/README.md

 Atoms:

    0              # matches always and consumes nothing 1              # matches any character
    n              # matches exactly n characters
-  'x'           # matches literal character 'x'
-  "xyz"         # matches literal string "xyz" i"xyz"         # matches literal string, case insensitive {'x'..'y'}    # matches any character in the range from 'x'..'y' {'x','y','z'} # matches any character from the set
+  'x'             # matches literal character 'x' "xyz"           # matches literal string "xyz" i"xyz"           # matches literal string, case insensitive {'x'..'y'}      # matches any character in the range from 'x'..'y' {'x','y','z'}   # matches any character from the set

 Operators:

    P1 * P2        # concatenation
    P1 | P2        # ordered choice
    P1 - P2        # matches P1 if P2 does not match
   (P)             # grouping
   !P              # matches everything but P
-  &P            # matches P without consuming input
-  ?P            # matches P zero or one times
+  &P              # matches P without consuming input ?P              # matches P zero or one times
   *P              # matches P zero or more times
   +P              # matches P one or more times
   @P              # search for P
    P[n]           # matches P n times
    P[m..n]        # matches P m to n times

 String captures:

   >P              # Captures the string matching  P

 Json captures:

   Js(P)           # Produces a JString from the string matching  P Ji(P)           # Produces a JInteger from the string matching  P Jf(P)           # Produces a JFloat from the string matching  P Ja()            # Produces a new JArray
   Jo()            # Produces a new JObject
   Jt("tag", P)    # Stores capture P in the field "tag" of the outer JObject Jt(P)           # Stores the second Json capture of P in the outer JObject
                   # using the first Json capure of P as the tag.

+Back references:

+  Ref("tag", P)   # Create a named reference to pattern P Backref("tag")  # Matches the named reference

 Error handling:

   E"msg"          # Raise an execption with the given message
 ```

 In addition to the above, NPeg provides the following built-in shortcuts for